Model for transitional turbulence in a planar shear flow: Model derivation

-We start our derivation from the most mathematically tractable system exhibiting turbulent-laminar bands: a shear layer confined between stress-free boundaries, driven by a sinusoidal body force.
-In the transition literature, the system is called Waleffe flow (Wf) \cite{waleffe1997self}.
-It reproduces the same transitional phenomena as plane Couette flow (pCf) \cite{chantry2016turbulent,tuckerman2020patterns}, and has been used to access very large system sizes \cite{chantry_universal}.
-Planar shear flows with nonzero net flow, such as plane Poiseille flow, posses different symmetries, and while they share many transitional phenomena, they also differ from Wf and pCf \cite{tuckerman2020patterns,ShimizuPRF2019,xiong2015turbulent, tao2018extended}.
+We derive our model from the most mathematically tractable planar flow that exhibits turbulent-laminar bands: a shear layer between parallel, stress-free boundaries, driven by a sinusoidal body force rather than by wall motion or a pressure gradient.
+Studies of this configuration in the inviscid case date back to at least Tollmien \cite{tollmien1935}.
+In the transition literature, the system is called Waleffe flow (Wf), after Waleffe who used it in his work on the self-sustaining process \cite{waleffe1997self}.
+It reproduces the same transitional phenomena as plane Couette flow (pCf) and other planar wall-bounded shear flows \cite{chantry2016turbulent,tuckerman2020patterns,chantry_universal}, while the sinusoidal driving force and stress-free boundary conditions significantly simplify both analytical and computational treatments.

-We describe the dynamics of the large-scale (coarse-grained) variables.
-We apply Reynolds averaging to the Navier-Stokes equations and denote the mean (or `large-scale') velocity by $\bu$ and the fluctuations by ${\bf u^\prime}$, where $\langle {\bf u^\prime} \rangle = 0$ with $\langle \cdot \rangle$ a suitable averaging procedure.
-We define the turbulent kinetic energy (TKE) as $q \equiv \langle {\bf u^\prime}\cdot{\bf u^\prime} \rangle/2$.
-In practice, one averages over intermediate spatial-temporal scales, long on the scale of the turbulence but short on the scale of the patterns.
-Averaging has the effect of removing small turbulent scales, and while $\bu$ is formally defined as a mean, we view it as a large-scale flow.
-Our coordinates $(x,y,z)$ correspond to the streamwise, wall-normal, and spanwise directions, respectively.
-The components of the large-scale velocity $\bu$ are denoted by $(u,v,w)$.
-We non-dimensionalize using the vertical half gap $h$ and the maximum laminar velocity $U$, resulting in a domain of dimensions $L_x \times 2 \times L_z$, with $y \in (-1,1)$.
-We use $\beta \equiv \pi/2$ for the first vertical wavenumber.